FrozenNode/Laravel-Administrator/readme.md

 'job' => array(
 	'title' => 'Job',
 	'type' => 'relationship',
-	'name_field' => 'title', //this lets Administrator know what column to reference on the Potato model.
+	'name_field' => 'title', //this lets Administrator know what column to reference on the Job model.
 Default is 'name' ),
 </pre>